 Even the Porsche provides an important detail.
 People who own Porsches have a special relationship with their cars.
 A personal trainer at my gym owned a motorcycle and a lovingly restored Porsche.
 They were parts of his identity.

-Many people begin creating content from 30,000 feet instead of getting into the trenches.
+All too often, business owners create content from 30,000 feet instead of getting into the trenches.
 They look at the parking lots instead of the blue Porsches and their drivers.
 As a result, they’re telling – not showing – and readers just don’t get involved.

-The key to creating strong marketing content is to ask, “What is the story behind this client’s arrival on my appointment calendar?”
+Find your client’s backstory by asking, “What is the story behind this client’s arrival on my appointment calendar?”
 When you ask this question, you automatically focus on the symptom – not the problem.
 People get help for symptoms, not problems.
 “I can’t pay my bills” versus “I’ve got cash flow problems.”
 Or “My knee hurts when I run” versus, “I’ve got a health problem.”

 “Are you turning down invitations to go out because you don’t want to be the only uncoupled person over 25?”